 An Analysis of the Literature on International Unconventional Monetary Policy

-This paper critically evaluates the literature on international unconventional monetary policies.
-We begin by reviewing the theories of how such heterogeneous policies could work.
-Empirically, event studies provide compelling evidence that international asset purchase announcements have strongly influenced international bond yields, exchange rates, and equity prices in the desired manner and curtailed market perceptions of extreme events.
-Calibrated modeling and vector autoregressive (VAR) exercises imply that these policies significantly improved macroeconomic outcomes, raising output and prices.
-Central bankers give a measured, positive assessment to most unconventional monetary policy.
-Despite qualified successes, we recommend that central banks reserve these policies for financial crises and/or times when the zero bound constrains conventional monetary policy.
+This paper evaluates the literature on international unconventional monetary policies (UMP).
+Introducing market segmentation, limits-to-arbitrage, and time-consistent policy in standard models permits a theoretical role for UMP.
+Empirical studies provide compelling evidence that UMP influenced international asset prices and tail-risk in the desired manner.
+Calibrated modeling and vector autoregressive (VAR) exercises imply that these policies also improved macroeconomic outcomes.
+We assess the recent debate on the empirical evidence and discuss central bank assessments of UMP.
+Despite qualified successes, we recommend that UMP be reserved for crises and/or when the zero bound constrains conventional monetary policy.

 JEL Classification: E51, E58, E61, F31, G12